diantyapitaloka/Sentiment-Analysis/README.md

 In Artificial Intelligence (AI) and Machine Learning, negative labels are classifications assigned to data samples that indicate the absence of a target attribute, an undesirable condition, or a harmful outcome.
 They are used to distinguish items that should not be selected, recommended, or identified as positive cases.

+For example, in sentiment analysis, a negative label may mark sentences expressing dissatisfaction or criticism.
+In fraud detection, negative labels represent legitimate transactions that should not trigger alerts.
+These labels are essential for supervised learning models, as they help the algorithm learn the difference between correct and incorrect predictions during training.

 <img width="389" alt="image" src="https://github.com/user-attachments/assets/ef9328d1-eee3-40be-ba9e-32502e492019" />

 ## 🧊🏺🍸 Neutral Labels 🍸🏺🧊